samuscherer/tuya-homeassistant/README.md

 See here for how to find localKey and devId: https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md

 To use switches, copy tuya.py to "<home assistant config dir>/custom_components/switch" and add config below to configuration.yaml

-The same goes for bulbs: Copy tuya_bulb.py to "<home assistant config dir>/custom_components/switch", rename it to tuya.py and add the config below.
+The same goes for bulbs: Copy tuya.py to "<home assistant config dir>/custom_components/light" and add the config below to configuration.yaml.

 Config Fields:
 ```